-Devices with round, flattened, ribbon, “L” and gull-wing leads
+Flat pack and Gull-wing leaded devices with round, rectangular, ribbon leads

-Solder joints formed to round, flattened, ribbon, “L” and gull-wing shaped leads shall meet the dimensional and solder fillet requirements of Table 11611-5 and Figure 11-611-5.
+Solder joints formed to flat pack and gull-wing leaded devices with round, rectangular, ribbon leads shall meet the dimensional and solder fillet requirements of Table 11-6 and Figure 11-6.

+Solder fillet shall be visible on the side of the terminal lap connection.